-- Developmental Delay, meaning the child has demonstrated through an assessment that they have a 33% delay in one area of development or a 25% delay in two or more areas: cognitive, physical (gross motor, fine motor, vision and hearing), communication, social-emotional, and adaptive development. - Diagnosed Physical or Mental Condition, including but not limited to chromosomal abnormalities, genetic or congenital disorders, sensory impairments, inborn errors of metabolism, disorders reflecting disturbance of the development of the nervous system, congenital infection, severe attachment disorders, and disorders secondary to exposure to toxic substances, including fetal alcohol syndrome. - Informed Clinical Opinion, which may be used by qualified professionals to establish a child's eligibility for First Steps if their evaluation and assessment results do not meet the developmental delay criteria or the child does not have a diagnosis.^v or 1,160 children, receive their services in the home.
+- Developmental Delay, meaning the child has demonstrated through an assessment that they have a 33% delay in one area of development or a 25% delay in two or more areas: cognitive, physical (gross motor, fine motor, vision and hearing), communication, social-emotional, and adaptive development. - Diagnosed Physical or Mental Condition, including but not limited to chromosomal abnormalities, genetic or congenital disorders, sensory impairments, inborn errors of metabolism, disorders reflecting disturbance of the development of the nervous system, congenital infection, severe attachment disorders, and disorders secondary to exposure to toxic substances, including fetal alcohol syndrome. - Informed Clinical Opinion, which may be used by qualified professionals to establish a child's eligibility for First Steps if their evaluation and assessment results do not meet the developmental delay criteria or the child does not have a diagnosis.

-Settings in which Children Received their Early Intervention Services or 129 children, receive their services in a community-based setting or 332 children, receive their services in another setting that is not community-based or in the home
+Settings in which Children Received their Early Intervention Services or 1,160 children, receive their services in the home.

-Fall 2020
+Fall 2020xiv